scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 Lastly, Theano replaces Ops with equivalents that reuse the memory of their inputs (which means, as a side effect, that no subsequent Ops may use the original values).
-Many Ops (e.g. GEMM and all elementwise Ops) have such equivalents.
+Many Ops (e.g. GEMM and all element-wise Ops) have such equivalents.
 Reusing memory this way can improve speed by reducing cache misses and allowing more computations to fit on GPUs where memory is at a premium.